Surabaya-Blockchain-Alliance/DecentGigs/decentgigs/README.md

 # DecentGigs Workflow Documentation

-Complete guide for the DecentGigs milestone-based escrow platform on Cardano.
+guide for the DecentGigs milestone-based escrow platform on Cardano.

 ## 📋 Table of Contents